 He said he doesn’t remember much about the procedure, but he does remember having tubes and catheters in his prostate for a few days, which he despised.
 They sedated him and stayed in the hospital for a few days.
 The doctors kept a close eye on him because of his age and other health issues.
 He did begin to feel better each day.
 It took him about two months before he could do heavy chores.

 He is now healthy again, and the doctors have assured us all that there is nothing to worry about, but to make sure to get regular checkups.

 He used to feel fatigued during and after the treatments, having trouble starting to urinate, frequent visits to urinate, pain, and swellings.
 It was good for him that the situation kept improving daily.

 He thanks God for allowing doctors to detect the disease early and for being on a successful treatment plan.
 We need him to show the family the ropes, as he utters.

 There is hope for those recently diagnosed with prostate cancer; I think it's good to trust in God and follow a doctor's advice.
 I recommend that men get checkups early.
-My father will be eighty-nine in a few months, as of my writing this, and living his best life!!
+My father will be 89 in a few months, as of my writing this, and living his best life!